aarindey/StreamYard-Clone/README.md

 ## Project Structure

-The project follows a simple structure:
+The project follows a simple structure

-.
-├── public # Contains HTML and JavaScript files for frontend │ ├── index.html # Main HTML file for the frontend
-│ └── script.js # JavaScript file for frontend functionality
-├── index.js # Backend server code
-└── Dockerfile # Dockerfile for containerization

-bash
-Copy code

 ## Setup and Running